You might have read stacks of books when you were expecting your own bundle of joy. But do you know what happens when your cat becomes pregnant?

 Queens can keep going into heat every 2 to 3 weeks from the spring through the early fall, making them ready to reproduce more often than not.

 A cat’s pregnancy lasts about 63-65 days.
 So, a cat can have kittens when she’s only 6 months old.

 The best way to find out is to make an appointment with your vet.
-He can confirm that kittens are on the way, and get an idea of how many, by feeling a cat's belly early on, doing an ultrasound in mid pregnancy, or doing an X-ray in late pregnancy.
+He can confirm that kittens are on the way, and get an idea of how many, in a few ways:

 There are a few clues that you may notice, too.